luizpvas/explicit/README.md

 tool format spec, otherwise an error is raised.
 All params should be primitives such as `:string`, `:integer` or `:boolean`.

+The following methods are available:

+- `name(str)` - Sets the name of the MCP Server which is displayed in the MCP client.
+- `version(str)` - Sets the version of the MCP server which is displayed in the MCP client
+- `tool(request)` - Exposes a request as a tool in the MCP server.

 For example:

 ```ruby